-In our recent webinar, which I had the pleasure of co-presenting with Javier Alonso Solá, we explored the essential principles of effective succession planning, the common challenges organizations face, and the reasons it must be integrated into any long-term strategic agenda aimed at ensuring leadership continuity and institutional resilience.
+On the last webinar we presented, which I had the pleasure of co-presenting with Javier Alonso Solá, we explored the essential principles of effective succession planning.
+We explored the common challenges organizations face as well as the reasons it must be integrated into any long-term strategic agenda aiming to ensure leadership continuity and resilience.

 - 51% of companies have no identified CEO successor (Stanford GSB).